Skip to content

 end

-# Public portal - read-only access
+# Public portal - read-only, published content

 PublicPortal::Engine.routes.draw do